HaiyanJiang/KID/README.md

 - `lda_rf_sgd.py`
 - `args.py`

 1. Change the parameters in `run_rbf.sh` and `run_rft.sh`, and use the following command line to run the simulation
 ```
+# tmux new -s rbf
 conda activate t1.7
-tmux new -s rbf
+sh run_rbf.sh  # sh run_rff.sh

+# or use the following command line running in the background with no hang up
 conda activate t1.7
-sh run_rbf.sh  # sh run_rff.sh
+nohup sh run_rbf.sh >> output_rbf.log 2>&1 &
+# jobs -l
 ```
-2. The `lda_rf_summary.py` summarize the results of the algorithm.
+2. The `lda_rf_summary.py` summarizes the results of the algorithm.
 3. The `result_assemble.py` assembles all the results.

 ### Tuning parameters